The Mental Health Solution . com

 • Don't dwell on the issue.

-You can make your life better—and easier—by getting into the habit of casting your burdens on the Lord—every day.
+You can make your life better—and easier—by casting your burdens on the Lord.

 More information is available in the series entitled How to Cast a Burden.
 Another link is provided at the end of the article.